Jennie (singer): 2022–2023: Acting debut and independent label

-2024–present: Ruby
+2024–present: Ruby and Fallen Angel

 Jennie collaborated with American rapper Matt Champion of Brockhampton on the song "Slow Motion", which was released on March 8, 2024, and appeared on Champion's debut studio album, Mika's Laundry (2024).
-On April 26, South Korean rapper Zico released the single "Spot!" featuring Jennie, who also starred in the music video.
+On April 26, she featured on South Korean rapper Zico's single "Spot!" and its music video.
 The song was commercially successful in South Korea and peaked at number one on the Circle Digital Chart, becoming Jennie's second chart-topping single after "Solo".
-Worldwide, it peaked at number 24 on the Billboard Global 200 and number eight on the Billboard Global Excl.
+Worldwide, it peaked at number eight on the Billboard Global Excl.
 US, where it became Zico's first-ever entry and Jennie's third top-ten hit.
 In the United States, it debuted at number one on the Billboard World Digital Song Sales chart, marking Zico's first-ever number-one on any US sales chart and Jennie's second chart-topper after "Solo".

-On September 8, it was announced that Jennie had signed as a solo artist with Columbia Records in partnership with her label Odd Atelier.
-Jennie released "Mantra" on October 11 as the lead single from her debut studio album Ruby.
-The song debuted at number three on the Billboard Global 200 and number two on the Billboard Global Excl.
-US, becoming Jennie's third and fourth top-ten hit on the respective charts.
-It peaked at number three on South Korea's Circle Digital Chart and number 98 on the US Billboard Hot 100.
-It also debuted at number 37 on the UK Singles Chart, breaking the record for the highest-charting UK single by a Korean female solo artist.
 Jennie was the most-nominated and most-awarded soloist at the 2024 MAMA Awards, where she won four awards for Best Dance Performance Female Solo with "You & Me", Best Collaboration and Best Rap & Hip Hop Performance with "Spot!", and Fans' Choice Female Top 10.

-After announcing Ruby, Jennie released the music video for the album track "Zen" on January 25, 2025.
-"Love Hangover" featuring Dominic Fike was subsequently released as the second single from the album on January 31.
-The song peaked at number 29 on the Billboard Global 200, number 35 on the Circle Digital Chart, and number 96 on the Billboard Hot 100.
-The album's third single, "ExtraL" featuring Doechii, was released on February 21, peaking at number 18 on the Billboard Global 200, number 42 on the Circle Digital Chart, and number 75 on the Billboard Hot 100.